Buying and Selling - Useful Information

 Commission Bids: If you have viewed a lot and are unable to stay for the auction and would like to leave an absentee bid, then we would be pleased to undertake a commission bid on your behalf.
 All instructions will be treated in the strictest confidence and Lots will be procured at the lowest price permitted by other bids or reserves.

-Live Online Bidding: We now operate Live Internet Bidding via UKauctioneers.com & the-saleroom.com and this has proven popular for local and national buyers.
-Please note that if you buy anything via this method, further charges will be made of either 3% + VAT or through ukauctioneers.com you have the option to pay a flat fee per auction.
+Live Online Bidding: We now operate Live Internet Bidding and this has proven popular for local, national and international buyers.
+To register just go to the link on the auction section of our website or www.nigel-ward.co.uk/live Please note that if you buy anything via this method, further charges will be made, these are detailed on the website.
 We would also advise you that although the internet is fairly reliable, this is not a substitute for actually being at the auction.

 Telephone Bidding: If you would prefer to make a telephone bid, then this can be arranged by contacting the Pay Office on the view day but lines are limited and telephone bids are available on a first come, first served basis.
 Failures to make telephone connections have been known.